Skip to main content Skip to navigation

 Ultimate beneficial ownership and AML regulations

 AML regulations in various jurisdictions include definitions and requirements around beneficial ownership.
-While definitions of UBOs can vary, they typically involve a minimum ownership threshold of shares in a company.
-The Financial Action Task Force (FATF) guidance on UBOs, followed in many jurisdictions’ regulations, recommends this threshold not exceed 25 percent, meaning anyone who owns a percentage of an entity greater than this amount should be considered its UBO.
+While definitions of UBO can vary, they typically involve a minimum ownership threshold of shares in a company.
+The Financial Action Task Force (FATF) guidance on UBOs, followed in many jurisdictions’ regulations, recommends that this threshold not exceed 25%, meaning that anyone who owns a stake in an entity exceeding this threshold should be considered its UBO.
 Some further key points to understand in different countries are:

-• US UBO regulations: Under the Anti-Money Laundering Act (AMLA), the US has a centralized beneficial ownership database.
-Companies must submit beneficial ownership information and documentation, including a UBO’s name, date of birth, address, and the unique identifying number of an acceptable identification document, to the Financial Crimes Enforcement Network (FinCEN).
+• US UBO regulations: Under the Anti-Money Laundering Act (AMLA), the US has a centralized beneficial ownership database, the Corporate Transparency Act (CTA).
+Reporting companies must submit beneficial ownership information and documentation, including a UBO’s name, date of birth, address, and the unique identifying number of an acceptable identification document, to the Financial Crimes Enforcement Network (FinCEN)

-• Singapore UBO regulations: Singapore maintains the Register of Registrable Controllers as a centralized UBO database.
-All private companies, as well as private partnerships and non-profit organizations, must submit information on their UBOs for inclusion on this register.
+• Singapore UBO regulations: Singapore maintains the Register of Registrable Controllers (RORC) as a centralized UBO database.
+All private companies, as well as private partnerships and non-profit organizations (NPOs), must submit information on their UBOs for inclusion on this register.

 How to conduct effective UBO checks